Skip to main content

 Winner: Clodagh Hastings, Gransha Hospital, Western Health & Social Care Trust, Northern Ireland

-Winner: The Oxford Branch
+Winner: Oxford Branch

 Bringing together complimentary disciplines; Catering, Dietetics and Nursing strengthens the ability to increase nutritional outcomes.